Verizon Updates: Samsung Galaxy S6, S6 Edge, S5, Note 5, HTC 10 & More Receive Latest Security Patch

 Ending 2016 with a treat, Verizon has released a wave of security updates to numerous Android smartphones.
 In total, 11 Android smartphone models should be receiving a firmware update from the Big Red bringing in the most recent security patch.

-According to GSM Arena, an update is s available each for the Verizon-branded variants of Samsung’s 2015 flagship models, the Galaxy S6, S6 Edge and S6 Edge Plus, with software versions G920VVRS4CPL3, G925VVRS4CPL3 and G928VVRS3BPL4 respectively.
-For those looking forward to gain more from the update, unfortunately, these new firmware updates do not contain anything else aside from the security improvements.
-Verizon’s firmware support page for each Samsung Galaxy S6 models is saying the same, which reads:
+According to GSM Arena, an update is s available each for the Verizon-branded variants of Samsung’s 2015 flagship models, the Galaxy S6, S6 Edge, and S6 Edge Plus, with software versions G920VVRS4CPL3, G925VVRS4CPL3, and G928VVRS3BPL4 respectively.
+For those looking forward to gaining more from the update, unfortunately, these new firmware updates do not contain anything else aside from the security improvements.
+Verizon’s firmware support page for each Samsung Galaxy S6 models is saying the same, which reads the following.

 “The current software update gives you the most up to date Android™ security patch on your device.”